 In this paper we develop a similar theory for the constructive propositional framework.
 We define the notions of a canonical rule and a canonical system in the framework of strict single-conclusion Gentzen-type systems (or, equivalently, natural deduction systems).
-We prove that here too a canonical system is nontrivial iff it is coherent (where coherence is a constructive condition, defined like in the multiple-conclusion case).
-We develop a general non-deterministic Kripkestyle semantics for such systems, and show that every constructive canonical system (i.e. coherent canonical single-conclusion system) induces a class of nondeterministic Kripke-style frames for which it is strongly sound and complete.
-We use this non-deterministic semantics to show that all constructive canonical systems admit a strong form of the cut-elimination theorem.
+We prove that here too a canonical system is non-trivial iff it is coherent (where coherence is a constructive condition, defined like in the multiple-conclusion case).
+We develop a general non-deterministic Kripke-style semantics for such systems, and show that every constructive canonical system (i.e. coherent canonical single-conclusion system) induces a class of non-deterministic Kripke-style frames for which it is strongly sound and complete.
+We use this nondeterministic semantics to show that all constructive canonical systems admit a strong form of the cut-elimination theorem.
 We also use it for providing decision procedures for all such systems.
 These results again identify a large family of basic constructive connectives, each having both a proof-theoretical characterization in terms of a coherent set of canonical rules, and a semantic characterization using non-deterministic frames.
-The family includes the standard intuitionistic connectives $(\supset, \land, \lor, \text{ and } \bot)$ , as well as many other independent connectives.
+The family includes the standard intuitionistic connectives $(\supset, \land, \lor, \text{ and } \bot)$ , as well as many other independent connectives, like the semi-implication which has been introduced and used by Gurevich and Neeman in [13].

-2 Canonical Constructive Systems
+2 Strict Canonical Constructive Systems